jimmg35/Gradient_Descent_demo/README.md

 # Gradient_Descent_demo
 This project demonstrate how GradientDescent works, and you can apply your own 3D function and derivative to this project.

+#Demonstrations
+Here I set two example algorithms to provide specific view of this project.